Law students' views on extracurricular activities

 A Range of Activities: Enhancing Professional Growth

-Fostering a Sense of Community through Legal Societies
+Fostering Community through Legal Societies

 Creating Inclusive Events for International Students